New York, oh New York

 Bikeathon at Central Park

-It’s my third week here in NY already, I wish there’s a way I could make time slow down a bit!
-David and I have been to just a few tourist places so far; as much as we want to spend more time outdoors during the day, he has to be at work and so do I, so we only get to date out in the evenings and over the weekends.
-But that’s okay, I didn’t come here to tour anyway, besides, I’ll have more time to get to know New York next time.
+David and I have been to just a few places so far.
+As much as we want to spend more time outdoors during the day, he has to be at work and so do I, so we only get to date out in the evenings and over the weekends.
+But that’s okay, I’ll have more time to get to know New York next time.

-The leaves have started falling off, the temperature has dropped close to 30F in the past couple of days.
-Everyone’s been layering up, I myself have spent on a couple of mufflers, coats and gloves beyond my budget.
-(Thank God for Black Friday though, I managed to score some discounted stuff at an outlet store over the weekend, yay!)
 But how can I complain?
-New York is just as I remember it was–mysterious in so many ways, and there’s always ALWAYS something to do.
-Staten Island, on the other hand, is everything I never expected it to be (in a good way)–a lot more laid back than Manhattan, with a transport system that’s good enough to take you wherever you need to be.
+New York is just as I remember it—mysterious in so many ways, and there’s always ALWAYS something to do.
+Staten Island, on the other hand, is everything I never expected it to be (in a good way)—a lot more laid back than Manhattan, with a commute system that’s good enough to take you wherever you need to be.

-We rented out these bikes at $14 per hour from CP Bike Tours and Rentals, impulsively if I may add, at West 58th street near the corner of 7th avenue.
-I wasn’t sure I still knew how to bike, I couldn’t remember the last time I rode one of those and was a bit apprehensive at first, but I took the challenge and I’m just sooo glad I did! :)
+I wasn’t sure I still knew how to bike, I can’t remember the last time I rode one of those and was a bit apprehensive at first, but I took the challenge and I’m just sooo glad I did! :)

 We stopped by the Bethesda Fountain to take photos.